Raheel-10k/html_sem2_html_and_css/README.md

 This repository consists of all that has been taught during html session conducted in Semester 2 by Sheetal ma'am.
+It consists of tags that were taught and any simultaneous assignments or tasks given to be solved.